YashwanthKothakota9/django-myblog/README.md

 - `Index ordering` is not supported on `MySQL`.
 If you use MySQL for the database, a descending index will be created as a normal index

+- We use `related_name` to specify the name of the reverse relationship, from `User` to `Post`.
+This will allow us to access related objects easily from a user object by using the `user.blog_posts` notation.